BeneHa/benehaus_blog/jekyll/_posts/2023-06-12-postgres-permission.md

 ## The Microsoft answer

 We discussed this issue with Microsoft support and they agreed there should be an option to skip the recreation of the VNet link for a database restore.
 They said they have put this on the development roadmap (this was beginning of June 2023).
 Let's see how long it takes :)

+## Update
+The vnet linking has now been made optional as described (here)[https://techcommunity.microsoft.com/t5/azure-database-for-postgresql/dns-zone-linking-is-no-longer-enforced-when-creating-azure/ba-p/3911877].